 “You only live once, but if you do it right, that’s all you need.”

-Aloha and welcome!
+Aloha!
 I’m Lisa and I’m the writer and photographer behind this travel blog, Cultural Foodies.
 I am delighted that you’ve stopped by!
 I began this blog in 2017 when my then-partner-turned-Fiance-in-Greece-and-now-husband and I left our corporate careers to travel abroad for half a year.
 Our personal journey evolved into this blog, focusing on tips and insights for travel, food and culture in the destinations we visit around the globe.
 I only write about places that we have personally visited so that I can provide honest, relevant and recent information.

 In this blog you will find our tips for traveling long-term, tips for saving money while traveling, and our favorite eateries and places to visit in each of the cities and countries we traveled to, as well as a spreadsheet of how much money we spent in each country, broken down by category.
-We are huge foodies (hence our name), so a big focus in this blog is on the different foods of each country and culture we visited.
+We are huge foodies (hence our name), so a big focus in this blog is on the different foods of each country and culture we visit.
 All of the opinions in this blog are my honest observations and recommendations based on our experiences.
 All articles are written by me, and all photographs (unless otherwise noted) are my originals.

 Lisa has lived in several different places in America, but has spent the most time on Oahu, Hawaii.
 She calls home anywhere she and her husband are currently traveling or living in the world.
 She has a healthy addiction to chocolate and sunshine, is a certified yoga sculpt instructor, loves to cook, write and hug, and is classically trained in opera.
 She enjoys learning about other cultures and connecting with people through lifestyle, language and food.
 Her education and career background is in sales and tourism, but she believes that your career does not necessarily define who you are.
 The mountains are her sanctuary and the outdoors is her happy place, especially by the sea.
 She speaks Spanish and is currently learning Russian, the native language of her husband.